Bruno Metsu: Al-Gharafa (first spell)

 In 2005, Metsu coached his new club to the Qatar Stars League title in his first season, with a 14-point winning margin over the second-placed Al Rayyan SC.
 However, with players in the league contracted to the Qatar National Olympic Committee rather than to their clubs, the side was dismantled, with Marcel Desailly "transferred" from Al-Gharafa to Qatar SC.
 Metsu maintains that the Crown Prince of Qatar, who was the chairman of Qatar's National Olympic Committee, orchestrated the moves due to his unhappiness at his club, Al-Sadd SC, being dethroned as the Qatar Stars League champions by Al-Gharafa.
 He nevertheless led his side to victory in the 2005–2006 Sheikh Jassem Cup, but conditions had deteriorated to the point that he left the club in April 2006.

 Al-Ittihad

 Next up for Metsu was a brief stint in 2006 in Saudi Arabia, where the six-time Saudi Professional League champions Al-Ittihad were currently only in fifth place in the 2005–06 Saudi Premier League table and were in danger of missing out on the four-team, three-match playoff for the league title.
-Metsu was handed a one-month contract by the club president, Mansour Al-Bilaw,i to help the club qualify for the playoffs.
+Metsu was handed a one-month contract by the club president, Mansour Al-Bilawi, to help the club qualify for the playoffs.
 He coached the club to finish in third position in the league table.
 Al-Ittihad lost its second playoff match against Al-Hilal FC and thus failed to advance to the final playoff match.